simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Request body should be sent as JSON object with the following properties:
 - `recipient` (string): public key `RK` to verify digital signature of the recipient.

-If the connection creation succeeded, the server MUST respond with HTTP status code 201 (Created) and the response body MUST be a JSON object with the following properties:
+REQUIRED server responses: if the connection creation succeeded, the server MUST respond with HTTP status code 201 (Created) and the response body MUST be a JSON object with the following properties:
 - `recipientURI` (string): recipient URI `RU` of the connection that MUST be used as the endpoint for requests to retrieve the messages, to update connection attributes and to delete the connection.
 Clients MUST NOT share this URI with the sender.
 - `senderURI` (string): sender URI `SU` of the connection that MUST be used as the endpoint for requests to send the messages.